long-grass/create-cloud-app/README.md

 No more fiddling around with nginx or files.
 The create script punts out a skeleton express app and configures nginx for you, the deploy script pushes up your server.js and your dist folder.
 This means its easily integrated with a react app, once you've bundle everything to the dist folder, all thats needed is the server.js and the dist folder.

-I felt there was a gap between creating a production build and deploying to a nonon PAAS environment.
+I felt there was a gap between creating a production build and deploying to a non PAAS environment.

 # How do I run it?